moonrepo/moon/scripts/new-language.md

 - [ ] Implemented action handlers
 - [ ] Implemented project graph bridge

+### Update docs

+At this point we should start updating docs, primarily these sections:

+- Any configs
+- Language handbook

+### Create a pull request

+Once everything is good, create a pull request and include it in the next release.
+Ideally tiers are released separately!

 ## Tier 3

 ### Add tool to proto